Fail-gh/Fedora-Setup-Script/README.md

 - Update your system
 - Disable Fedora Flatpaks and redundant RPMFusion repositories
-- Install SELinux Troubleshooter
 - Install RPMFusion repositories
 - Install multimedia codecs [RPMFusion/Howto/Multimedia](https://rpmfusion.org/Howto/Multimedia?highlight=%28%5CbCategoryHowto%5Cb%29)
 - Install NVIDIA drivers if an NVIDIA gpu is detected
-- Install ROCm for AMD and intel-compute-runtime for Intel, with fallback to mesa-libOpenCL with unsupported hardware
+- Install ROCm for AMD and intel-compute-runtime for Intel if corresponding hardware is detected
 - **When on GNOME** Install and enable (for current user) AppIndicator and KStatusNotifierItem Support
 - **When on GNOME** Install Extension Manager using Flatpak
 - Configure [TPM decryption](https://fedoramagazine.org/use-systemd-cryptenroll-with-fido-u2f-or-tpm2-to-decrypt-your-disk/) (**The user will be prompted for it and can choose not to enable TPM decryption**)
 ---

 ## <a id="which-fedora-versions-are-supported"></a> :computer: Which Fedora versions are supported?

-The script is intended for the **latest version of Fedora Workstation** **(Fedora Linux 42)** using the **GNOME** desktop environment.
+The script is intended for the **latest editions of Fedora**.

 ---